About Induction Loops

 The induction loop is clearly the best option for the hearing aid user.
 We believe it’s also the best solution for the owner of the venue.
 Although a loop system might demand a little more commitment at the start, it will pay back many times over.
 A loop system is always active and can facilitate for everybody as it’s not limited to the number of receivers you have.
 With a minimum of maintenance it’s also the most cost effective solution.
 In environments where people are just passing through, a loop system is the only practical solution.

-Using FM or IR systems in public venues poses a variety of problems, both for the hearing aid user and for the owner of the venue.
+Using FM or IR systems in public venues have pros and cons, both for the hearing aid user and for the owner of the venue.

-The owner of the venue on the other hand has to organize someone who hands out the receivers and collects them after use.
+The owner of the venue has to organize someone who hands out the receivers and collects them after use.
 The receivers have to be stored, checked, charged, cleaned, repaired and replaced which eventually will lead to considerable maintenance costs.

 Induction loop systems can be used everywhere